Rahul-Raviprasad/DataVisualizations/matplotlib/plotExamples.md

 ## General approach

+#### Code explanation
-#### Format string 3rd argument to plot method:
-The letters and symbols of the format string are from MATLAB, and you concatenate a color string with a line style string.
+Format string 3rd argument :'ro': The letters and symbols of the format string are from MATLAB, and you concatenate a color string with a line style string.
 The default format string is ‘b-‘, which is a solid blue line

+The axis() command in the example above takes a list of [xmin, xmax, ymin, ymax] and specifies the viewport of the axes.

 ```python
 import matplotlib.pyplot as plt